전체메뉴

 7. See errata published in recent volumes of the journal for examples of the format.

-8. For correction of an original paper, the paper with correction will be provided as a Microsoft Word file via E-mail (kpi-jpharmaco@ naver.com).
+8. For correction of an original paper, the paper with correction will be provided as a Microsoft Word file via E-mail (kpi-jpharmaco@naver.com).
+The purpose of e-mail is clearly stated.

 Journal Info